Thomas Massie: Criminal justice reform

-In 2013 Massie introduced the Justice Safety Valve Act to provide judges with greater sentencing flexibility.
+In 2013, Massie introduced the Justice Safety Valve Act to provide judges with greater sentencing flexibility.
 He stated: "The one size fits all approach of federally mandated minimums does not give local judges the latitude they need to ensure that punishments fit the crimes.
 As a result, nonviolent offenders are sometimes given excessive sentences.
 Furthermore, public safety can be compromised because violent offenders are released from our nation's overcrowded prisons to make room for nonviolent offenders."

 Massie has criticized civil asset forfeiture laws, calling them "legal robbery" and "completely unconstitutional".
-In 2019 he helped introduce the Fifth Amendment Integrity Restoration Act to reform federal asset forfeiture policies.
+In 2019, he helped introduce the Fifth Amendment Integrity Restoration Act to reform federal asset forfeiture policies.

 Human rights

-In November 2019, Massie was the sole member of the United States Congress to vote against the Hong Kong Human Rights and Democracy Act and in December 2019 was the sole member of the House of Representatives to vote against a condemnation of the treatment of Uyghurs in China.
+Massie was the sole member of Congress to vote against the Hong Kong Human Rights and Democracy Act in November 2019 and the UIGHUR Act condemning the treatment of Chinese Uyghurs in December 2019.
 Massie clarified on Twitter that his reasoning was that it is not the role of the United States to intervene in other nations' internal affairs.
-Massie also cast the sole "no" vote on the Uyghur Human Rights Policy Act.
+Massie was also one of only three House members to vote against the Uyghur Forced Labor Prevention Act in 2020, and was one of 14 House Republicans to vote against a measure condemning the Myanmar coup d'état that overwhelmingly passed in 2021.

 On February 26, 2020, Massie voted against making lynching a federal hate crime.
 On February 28, 2022, he was one of three representatives to vote against the similar Emmett Till Antilynching Act.